TWMProgrammer/HugoWebsite/content/posts/data_extraction_plan.md

 #### 3.5.1.
 PDF Files

 - **Methodology:**

-  - Generate PDF reports from data and templates
+  - Generate PDF reports from data and templates using optimized database queries
-  - Implement PDF file storage and retrieval mechanisms
+  - Implement PDF file storage with filesystem-based caching
-  - Provide API endpoints for PDF generation and download
+  - Provide API endpoints for PDF generation/download with JWT authentication
+  - Use EF Core compiled queries for performance
+  - Implement retry policies for database access
+  - Add validation for template parameters

+- **Query Optimization:**
+  - Use AsNoTracking() for read-only operations
+  - Implement Redis caching for frequently accessed templates
+  - Use pagination for large datasets
+  - Create covering indexes on message timestamps and tutor IDs
 - **Technology Stack:**
   - .NET
   - PDF Generation Libraries: